 The piece is very good.
 It advised use of "either of these two instead of "

-", which is less apt when only two things are involved..
+any of these two", which is less apt when only two things are involved..

 Yet, my mind has been lingering on, whether the Current Usage of English could be stretched to permit both the forms.
 I have used the Google Advanced Search, to find out the popularity of usage of both the forms.
 The following are the results: